 - Stammer.
 Otto (ed.), 1971.
 Max Weber and Sociology Today, New York: Harper.

 - Strauss, Leo, 1950.
 Natural Right and History, Chicago: University of Chicago Press.

 - Swedberg, Richard (ed.), 2005.
 The Max Weber Dictionary, Stanford: Stanford University Press.

 - Taylor, Charles, 1989.
 Sources of the Self: The Making of the Modern Identity, Cambridge, MA: Harvard University Press.

-- Max Weber Studies, a British journal devoted to the philological studies and interpretations of Weber's works:
+- Max Weber Studies, a London-based international journal devoted to the philological and interpretative studies of Weber’s works: